mathewgomas-alfred/mathewgomas.io/reference_manual/filters/edge_detection.rst

 Edge detection filters focus on finding sharp contrast or border between colors in an image to create edges or lines.

-Since 4.0 there's only two edge detection filters.
+Since 4.0 there are only two edge detection filters.

 Edge Detection
 --------------